SmCTwelve/f1-bot/README.md

 Commands which take the `driver_id` parameter must be either of the following:
   - Driver code; e.g. HAM, VET
   - Driver number; e.g. 44, 55
-  - Name ID used by Ergast API.
-Typically, this is the driver's surnane, e.g. 'alonso', 'vettel'.
-However, in cases where the surname applies to multiple drivers, the ID will typically be `firstname_surname`, e.g. 'michael_schumacher', 'max_verstappen'.
+  - Ergast API ID; Typically, this is the driver's surnane, e.g. 'alonso', 'vettel'.
+However, in cases where the surname applies to multiple drivers, the ID will be `firstname_surname`, e.g. 'michael_schumacher', 'max_verstappen'.

 Depending on the configuration, some commands will respond with a DM to avoid cluttering the text channel, this can be temporarily overridden for a command by including `no-dm` or `public` in the parameters, e.g. `!f1 wdc no-dm`.
-By default only table responses have DM enabled.

 **Usage**

-Invoke a command in Discord by typing the prefix `!` (can be changed in config) and base `f1` command followed by one of the following subcommands:
+Invoke a command in Discord by typing the prefix `!f1` (symbol can be changed in config) and one of the following subcommands:

 - `!f1 help | !f1 help <command>` - Display help text for the available commands